Skip to content

 The existing studies on the effectiveness of derma rolling short and mid-term all point to positive results:

-A 2013 randomized and blinded study conducted on hundred men with progressed male pattern baldness concluded that derma rolling was more effective than minoxidil in a span of 12 weeks with 4 times more reported increase in hair count.
+*️⃣ A 2013 randomized and blinded study conducted on a hundred men with progressed male pattern baldness concluded that derma rolling was more effective than Minoxidil in a span of 12 weeks with 4 times more reported increase in hair count.

 Yet, there are still more questions to answer and placebo to consider.

-The clinical studies, in my professional opinion as a dermatosurgeon, are not conclusive, and we’ll have to take a look at more data to make conclusions.
+In my professional opinion as a dermatosurgeon, the clinical studies are not conclusive and the method is still fairly new.
+So, we’ll have to take a look at more data to make conclusions.

 How Is a Derma Roller Used for Hair Regrowth?

-Here are some general guidelines to using derma rollers for hair growth:
+Here are some general guidelines for using derma rollers for hair growth:

 how to apply derma roller for hair growth

-Here’s how to safely use a derma roller on your scalp for hair growth:
+Here’s how to safely use a derma roller on your scalp for hair growth in 8 simple steps:

-2. Disinfect the derma roller by soaking it in alcohol for at least 10 minutes to ensure nothing harmful that can cause complications or infections stay on it
+2️⃣ Disinfect the derma roller by soaking it in alcohol for at least 10 minutes to ensure nothing harmful that can cause complications or infections stays on it.

-3. You can’t do all of your scalp at one go, so divide your hair into sections to expose the scalp
+3️⃣You can’t do all of your scalp work in one go, so divide your hair into sections to expose the scalp.

-Overusing a derma roller can cause irritation, skin injury, and even infections, so it is important to give your scalp time to heal.
+⚠️ Overusing a derma roller can cause irritation, skin injury, and even infections, so it is essential to give your scalp time to heal.

 You can use it every two to four weeks, anytime during the day.